 At the individual level, cultural competencies offer:

-Providers or translators who speak clients’ language (s),
+- Providers or translators who speak the clients’ language (s),

 Note that at the organizational level, practices such as inclusion policies and concepts include cultural competence.
 Cultural competence promotes legal protection for organizations, in addition to promotion, preservation, service delivery, healthcare delivery, and reducing disparities in health risk.

 Without healthcare, cultural competence can have the effect of reducing the number of cultural conflicts and inevitably patronizing.
 Enhancing cultural competence supports a productive, cultural workplace that offers both legal protection and a more competitive, innovative environment.

 Cultural skills are the ability to understand, communicate and communicate effectively with people across cultures.
 Includes cultural skills

 Acquire knowledge of various cultural practices and world views